petitparser/dart-petitparser/README.md

 If you inspect the object `id` in the debugger, you'll notice that the code above builds a tree of parser objects:

-- SequenceParser: This parser accepts a sequence of parsers.
+- SequenceParser: This parser accepts the sequence of its child parsers.
   - CharacterParser: This parser accepts a single letter.
-  - PossessiveRepeatingParser: This parser accepts zero or more times another parser.
+  - PossessiveRepeatingParser: This parser accepts zero or more times its child parsers.
-    - ChoiceParser: This parser accepts a single word character.
+    - ChoiceParser: This parser accepts the first of its succeeding child parsers, or otherwise fails.
       - CharacterParser: This parser accepts a single letter.
       - CharacterParser: This parser accepts a single digit.